iKettles/framer-data-component.framerfx/README.md

 Dealing with a deeply nested data structure and wondering how to map those values to the fields in your components?
 Maybe you want more control over how sorting/searching is handled?
 You probably want a custom adapter that gives you full control over this.
 Don't worry, it's pretty easy to build!
 [Click here](https://framer.com/projects/new?duplicate=fXHamZqD4CB4e80R0Ldu) to open the example project in Framer Web and check out Example 6.

-### Connecting a Design Component
+### Connecting a Smart Component

 Once you've decided on your data source, you're ready to start populating your prototype with real data.
-You'll first need to grab the frame you want to use as your list item—this will be the component that's repeated for each item in the data you provide to your prototype.
-This frame needs to be a [Design Component](https://www.framer.com/support/using-framer/design-components/) so you can assign a name to the properties of your component.
-This allows the text layers and images within your component to be populated and overridden by the Data Component.
+You'll first need to grab the component you want to use as your list item—this will be the component that's repeated for each item in the list of data you provide.
+The component you connect can be a Code Component from a package/within your project, or one of Framer's [Smart Components](https://www.framer.com/blog/posts/announcing-smart-components/).

-#### Design Component Property Controls
+#### Populating your data

-For this component to function, it needs to be connected to a Design Component on Framer's canvas.
-When you create a Design Component, Framer will show some checkboxes in the properties panel that allow you to control which fields in your prototype can be populated.
-When you select these checkboxes, you also give them a name, which becomes the "variable" of that field.
-Providing that name matches the fields in the response from your chosen data source, Framer will populate that field with the value from the data.
-This works for text fields and for images too.
+Smart Components use [Variables](https://www.framer.com/support/using-framer/variables/) and Code Components use [Property Controls](https://www.framer.com/support/using-framer/property-control-code-component/).
+These are both ways to configure how your component looks and functions, allowing you to create a generic component that can be configured wherever it's used.
+The naming of your Variables/Property Controls is important—these names need to match fields in your data for them to be populated correctly.
+Framer always uses camelCase, meaning a Variable called `First Name` will be referenced as `firstName`.
+The same goes for the fields in your data, if your [response](https://reqres.in/api/users?page=1) contains a field called `first_name`, it will be automatically transformed into `firstName`.
+You can use the Help mode in this component to determine what you should name your Variables/Property Control;s.

 ## Layout